 I have lived and worked in Clackmannan all of my life.
 I live with my hubby David, I have two grown up sons.
 I have been involved with the community since having my family and joined the Development Trust in 2018.
 I have watched the town grow as a result of the Trust and I am glad to be a part of this and I’m looking forward to being involved in the future growth.
 I enjoy reading, travelling and days out with the girls.

-Lesley Shaw, Community Development Officer
+Lesley Shaw, Community Development Manager

 I have been with the Development Trust for 4 years now, after the Trust was orginally awarded funding to appoint a Development Officer in July 2016.
 In March 2020, the Trust secured a further 3 years of funding from the Big Lottery.